shingod/TTS/README.md

 - Teensy LC: pin A12
 - ESP8266: pins 0 to 16 (with analogWrite())
 - ESP32: DAC1 or DAC2 (pins 25 or 26)

+## Shingod: I personally use this on ESP32 based boards.
+## Also, for testing, I connect spliced earphone cables directly to pin 25 and to ground without the whole amplifier setup.
+This works well for testing.

 ## Amplifier